Grants

 Each year, Albuquerque Community Foundation awards grants through an annual grant cycle.
 Awards are granted to organizations providing services that support residents in the four-county Greater Albuquerque Metropolitan Area (Bernalillo, Sandoval, Torrance and Valencia).
 The Annual Grant Cycle is supported by over 90 endowment funds.
 In order to respond to the community’s specific needs, distributions from the funds are pooled and aligned directly with the Foundation’s fields of interest.

-- In lieu of presentations, we will host a series of PEEP (Party to Enhance Equity in Philanthropy) events throughout the year to create space for nonprofits to share their work with one another, with staff, Trustees, Committee members and community members.
+• We will continue to host PEEP (Party to Enhance Equity in Philanthropy) events this year to create space for nonprofits to share their work with one another, with staff, Trustees, Committee members and community members.
 These will be informal events intended to support community building and relationships.

-Save the Dates for Upcoming PEEP Events: June 15, September 14, October 26
+Save the Dates for 2024 PEEP Events: May 30 and September 26

-- We will continue to host Coffee Chat hours.
-This year, we will be available during the application cycle to offer support in answering any questions or provide space for feedback.
-Coffee Chat hours will be available three times per Round and folks can join at any time.
+• We will continue to host Coffee Chat hours.
+Community Impact staff at available during the application cycle to offer support in answering any questions or provide space for feedback.
+Coffee Chat hours will be available twice per Round and folks can join at any time.
 Join us for a Coffee Chat via Zoom.

 Grants are awarded in two rounds each year.
 For the full application, please visit our Grants Portal.